 - There should be no spaces before punctuation marks.

-- Please use the standard, grammatical comma - “start comma”, however, should not be used.
+- Please use the traditional grammatical comma (not the new comma)- “start comma” should be used.

 Han sagde til mig: "Kom igen i morgen."